Click here to view the most recent Bass Lake Bulletin: Jan. 2018

 A Canada Goose takes to flight on beautiful Bass Lake in El Dorado Hills, CA.

 Bass Lake Action Committee has now incorporated as a Non-profit organization, officially as a 501(C)(4) corporation.
-For 2013, the group has a five member board of directors: John Thomson, president; Kathy Prevost, vice president; Fran Thomson, secretary; Tasha Boutselis-Camacho, treasurer; and Hal Erpenbeck, director at large.
+For 2018, the group has a four member board of directors: Kathy Prevost, President; John Davey, Vice President; Jeanette D'Amico, Treasurer; and Jan Buxton, Secretary.
 As a non-profit, BLAC can accept contributions from those who wish to donate.
 If you are interested in supporting Bass Lake Action Committee in their mission, please contact BLAC by visiting our Contact Page.